 Toronto’s Tightrope Books continue to publish good short story collections by a very gifted group of authors.
 Most recently, it was Tread and Other Stories by Barry Dempster and The Colours of Birds by Rebecca Higgins.
 (Their reviews are here.)
 They were definite examples of sound literary short stories, and you may add Mr. Kreuter’s You and Me, Belonging to the list.
 In a little over 200 pages, there are only seven stories, so these are “long” short stories; as such, all are quite complete in themselves.… Continue reading

 One thing is definite about Toronto’s Tightrope Books: they know a good short story when they see one.
-In 2016, they published Danila Botha’s excellent collection of short stories For All of the Men (and Some of the Women) I’ve Known which met with great success.… Continue reading
+In 2016, they published Danila Botha’s excellent collection of short stories For All of the Men (and Some of the Women) I’ve Known which met with great success.
+Now I have just finished reading two more fine collections, Barry Dempster’s Tread & Other Stories and Rebecca Higgins’ The Colours of Birds.… Continue reading

 I enjoy reading short story collections, particularly when there are connections between the stories, for instance, reoccurring characters.
 Such is the case in Licia Canton’s The Pink House and Other Stories (2018, Longbridge Books), her second collection of short fiction.

 The two main characters throughout the majority of the stories are Rita, an Italian-Canadian, and an unnamed woman who gets struck by a car outside the Bell Centre in Montreal.… Continue reading